What Is Rucking?: Awesome Cardio for Running Haters

 The key differences between rucking and running are the impact each form of exercise has on your body.
 For example, every time your foot hits the ground when running you subject your body to huge forces.
 How much force?
 Well, research shows that seven times your bodyweight transfer through you knees with every footstrike.

 This figure far lower for rucking.
-Unless you decide to run with your rucksack in which case you’ll increase the load hugley.
+Unless you decide to run with your backpack in which case you’ll increase the load hugley.

 Hint: try not to run whilst wearing a heavy rucksack!